 This article takes a close look at the current research on dietary cholesterol and the role it plays in blood cholesterol levels and heart disease.

-Cholesterol is a waxy, fat-like substance that occurs naturally in the human body.
+Cholesterol is a waxy, fat-like substance that occurs naturally in your body.

-Many people think of cholesterol as being harmful, but the truth is that it's essential for your body to function.
+Many people think that cholesterol is harmful, but the truth is that it’s essential for your body to function.

-Cholesterol contributes to the membrane structure of every single cell in your body.
+Cholesterol contributes to the membrane structure of every cell in your body.

-Your body also needs it to make hormones and vitamin D, and perform various other important functions.
+Your body also needs it to make hormones and vitamin D, as well as perform various other important functions.
 Simply put, you could not survive without it.

 Your body makes all the cholesterol it needs, but it also absorbs a relatively small amount of cholesterol from certain foods, such as eggs, meat, and full-fat dairy products.

 Cholesterol is a waxy, fat-like substance that humans need to survive.
 Your body makes cholesterol and absorbs it from the foods you eat.

 When people talk about cholesterol in relation to heart health, they usually aren’t talking about cholesterol itself.

-They are actually referring to the structures that carry cholesterol in the bloodstream.
-These are called lipoproteins.
+They are referring to lipoproteins — the structures that carry cholesterol in the bloodstream.

 There are several kinds of lipoproteins, but the two most relevant to heart health are low-density lipoprotein (LDL) and high-density lipoprotein (HDL).

-LDL makes up 60–70% of total blood lipoproteins and is responsible for carrying cholesterol particles throughout your body.
+LDL comprises 60–70% of total blood lipoproteins and is responsible for carrying cholesterol particles throughout your body.

-It is often referred to as "bad" cholesterol because it has been linked with atherosclerosis, or the buildup of plaque in arteries.
+It’s often referred to as “bad” cholesterol, as it has been linked to atherosclerosis, or the buildup of plaque in arteries.

 There are different types of LDL, mainly broken down by size.
 They are often classified as either small, dense LDL or large LDL.

-Still, the size of LDL particles is not the most important risk factor is not the size of LDL particles.
-It's the number.
+Still, the size of LDL particles is not the most important risk factor — it’s the number of them.
 This measurement is called LDL particle number, or LDL-P.

-Generally speaking, the higher number of LDL particles you have, the greater your risk of developing heart disease.
+Generally, the higher the number of LDL particles you have, the greater your risk of developing heart disease.